Skip to main content

 You can set the priority for a task by appending exclamation points (!).
 One exclamation point = low priority, two = medium priority, and three = high priority.
 For example:

-Starting with BusyCal v2024.4.3, you can set the duration (in minutes) for a task by appending a number within square brackets.
+You can also set the duration (in minutes) for a task by appending a number within square brackets.
 This makes it easy to specify how long a task will take.
 Here are some examples:

--Team meeting [1h]: Sets a task duration of 1 hour without specifying date or time.
+Sets a task duration of 1 hour without specifying date or time

-Tasks are added to the default task calendar specified in BusyCal > Preferences > Tasks > Default calendar for Tasks, unless you specify a different calendar (see Setting the Calendar below).
+Tasks are added to the default task calendar specified in BusyCal > Settings > Tasks > Default calendar for Tasks, unless you specify a different calendar (see Setting the Calendar below).

 Creating Journals